okta/okta-developer-docs/packages/@okta/vuepress-site/code/vue/okta_vue/index.md

 ## Add an OpenID Connect Client in Okta
 * Sign in to the Okta Developer Dashboard, and select **Create New App**
-* Choose **Single Page App (SPA)** as the platform, then populate your new OpenID Connect app with values similar to:
+* Choose **Single Page App (SPA)** as the platform, then populate your new OpenID Connect app with appropriate values for your app.
+For example:

 | Setting              | Value                                               |
 | -------------------  | --------------------------------------------------- |